kssim/ap/index.md

 <br/>

 # About Me
 Hi!
-I am Alex Zhang, an undergraduate at Department of Electronic Engineering, Tsinghua University, Beijing, China
+I am Alex Zhang, an undergraduate at [Department of Electronic Engineering](https://www.ee.tsinghua.edu.cn/), Tsinghua University, Beijing, China.

 I have strong interest in **Computer Vision** and **Human-Computer Interaction**.